Myofascial trigger points are widely used as treatment to get immediate pain relief from tension headaches that can also lead to migraines.

 how many of my migraines were from skeletal problems and strained back muscles so I have experimented with this treatment on a number of occasions.
 I did find great relief from muscle pain, but sadly no reduction of severity or occurrence in my migraine pattern.

-We know these statistics – 1 in 10 people suffer from migraine headaches and the associated symptoms and attacks themselves vary in occurrence and intensity.
+You probably already know these statistics – 1 in 10 people suffer from migraine headaches and the associated symptoms and attacks themselves vary in occurrence and intensity.

 You might feel alone sometimes in your recurrent suffering cycle of pain and lifestyle alterations migraines bring, but please know that you are not alone.
 There is help for migraines, you just have to find what works for you.